marty8zhang/_demo_nestjs-serverless/README.md

     - `webpack` is used to transpile the source code into a single JavaScript file for deployment.
 [This drastically improves the cold start time of Lambda.](https://docs.nestjs.com/faq/serverless#benchmarks)
+    - The backend is made public accessible via API Gateway with a Cognito authoriser.
+Cognito ID token (rather than access token) should be used for authentication/authorisation in the current configuration.
 - A Dockerised MongoDB server, which provides the backend database, is manually run in a private EC2 instance.
     - Database credentials are stored in [Secrets Manager](https://aws.amazon.com/secrets-manager/).
     - A Public NAT gateway, also deployed by Serverless Framework, provides the existing private EC2 instance with Internet access.
 See `docs/public-nat-gateway.drawio` for details.
       **Note:** The Internet access isn't for hosting the database server, but for installing dependencies and retrieving AWS Secrets Manager secrets inside the private EC2 instance, etc.

 # Preparation